dana-ciocan/adventofcode2025/day3/approach.md

 Once you've got that number, if K is the index at which you found the highest number, you want to search from K + 1 to N - 10 digits and so on.

 It's still quite a mind boggling puzzle even now I have the answer, so no need to feel stupid.

+And yes I'm doing this at 4am because I couldn't sleep!
+Not because of the puzzle though.